launchdarkly/launchpad-ui/apps/vscode/CONTRIBUTING.md

-# Contributing to `LaunchPad Design System` VS Code extension
+# Contributing to the `LaunchPad Design System` VS Code extension

 We're happily taking pull requests!
 Please read the `launchpad-ui` contributing docs for general guidance on contributing to this codebase.